pagkly/Zed/Investopedia3/Trust Property Definition.md

 ## Understanding Trust Property

-Trust property is typically tied into an [estate planning](https://www.investopedia.com/terms/e/estateplanning.asp) strategy used to facilitate the transfer of assets upon death and to reduce [tax liability](https://www.investopedia.com/terms/t/taxliability.asp).
-Some [trusts](https://www.investopedia.com/terms/t/trust.asp) can also protect assets in the event of a bankruptcy or lawsuit.
+Trust property is typically tied into an [[estate planning]](https://www.investopedia.com/terms/e/estateplanning.asp) strategy used to facilitate the transfer of assets upon death and to reduce [[tax liability]](https://www.investopedia.com/terms/t/taxliability.asp).
+Some [[trusts]](https://www.investopedia.com/terms/t/trust.asp) can also protect assets in the event of a bankruptcy or lawsuit.

 The trustee is required to manage the trust property in accordance with the trustor's wishes and in the beneficiary's best interests.
 A trustee can be an individual or a financial institution such as a bank.
 A trustor sometimes called a "settlor" or "grantor" can also serve as a trustee managing assets for the benefit of another individual such as a son or daughter.